ava-labs/avalanche-docs/docs/tooling/rpc-providers.md

 #### Blockbook

-- The URL is  `https://avax-blockbook.nownodes.io/your request/your api key`
+- The URL is  `https://avax-blockbook.nownodes.io/your request`

 #### Support

 If you have questions, problems, or suggestions, join the official [NOWNodes Telegram](https://t.me/nownodes).